 A LSE spokesman said it was not commenting on market speculation.

 ''We are not commenting on speculation ...
 But the Indian market is clearly a very important market for us.
 It is one of our three key target markets and we are always looking at ways in which we can develop our relationship and that could benefit ourselves and any partners in India,'' an LSE spokesman said by telephone.

 The BSE said it had no comment.

-Shares in LSE, which reported a steep rise in half-year profit on Wednesday thanks to strong electronic trading, rose sharply last week on talk that a fresh takeover approach from Nasdaq Stock Markets
+Shares in LSE, which reported a steep rise in half-year profit on Wednesday thanks to strong electronic trading, rose sharply last week on talk that a fresh takeover approach from Nasdaq Stock Markets was imminent.

 The U.S. exchange has amassed a stake of just over 25 percent in the London exchange after having a .2 billion takeover offer rebuffed in March.

 REUTERS DKS PM1535